ericlay/Bspwmdotfiles/README.md

 # Bspwmdotfiles
-Dot files from my Manjaro-bspwm set up
+Dot files from my Manjaro-bspwm set up and a script for customizing the stock graphical environment provided by Manjaro-bspwm edition